UPPS 07.10.01 - Honor Code

 Texas State expects students to engage in all academic pursuits in a manner that is beyond reproach.
 Students found in violation of the Honor Code are subject to disciplinary action.

 Honor Code cases and processes are not considered legal proceedings.
 Advocates and supporters, including legal representation, may be present at meetings and Honor Code Council hearings, but their role is limited to consultation with the student or faculty member.
 They do not have an active role in presenting information during meetings or hearings.

-Academic work - outcomes and products such as an essay, thesis, report, exam, test, quiz, problem, assignment, or other project submitted for purposes achieving learning outcomes.
+Academic Work – outcomes and products such as essays, theses, reports, exams, tests, quizzes, problems, assignments, or other projects submitted for purposes of achieving learning outcomes.

 Academic Activities – processes and actions associated with fulfilling course procedures and facilitating academic work.

-Violation of the Honor Code – includes, cheating, collaboration/collusion, plagiarism, fabrication, and facilitation of academic dishonesty.
-The following table itemizes common issues and concerns related to academic integrity.
+Violation of the Honor Code – includes, cheating, collaboration and collusion, plagiarism, fabrication, and facilitation of academic dishonesty.
+The following table itemizes common issues and concerns related to academic integrity: